mechdragon23/5x5-Notakto/5x5 notakto/readme.md

 4. click "Start" to play a 15 x 15 against our Hard AI
 5. "Settings" - still under development
 6. "Quit" to exit

+To test the different difficulty level AI's against each other:

+1. follow instructions found on the bottom of project.py
+2. run: `python project.py`